ALBA-Synchrotron/MARTApp/README.md

 Please, if you use this application for the analysis/reconstruction of your data, remember to cite the paper that accompanies the software:

 ```
-Herguedas-Alonso, A. E., Gómez Sánchez, J., Fernández-González, C.,
-Sorrentino, A., Ferrer, S., Pereiro, E., & Hierro-Rodriguez, A. (2025).
+Herguedas-Alonso, A.E., Gómez Sánchez, J., Fernández-González, C., Sorrentino, A., Ferrer, S., Pereiro, E. & Hierro-Rodriguez, A. (2025).
+J. Synchrotron Rad.
+32, https://doi.org/10.1107/S1600577525004485.
-MARTApp: software for the processing and reconstruction of synchrotron radiation-based magnetic tomographies.
-arXiv preprint arXiv:2501.13127.
 ```

-and the paper of the used algorithm for the reconstruction:
+and the paper of the algorithm used for the reconstruction:

 ```
 Herguedas-Alonso, A. E., Aballe, L., Fullerton, J., Vélez, M.,